Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

-reputation management -- REPCOM risk management = be proactive instead of reactive satisficing = satisfy + suffice = good enough even if not optimal https://en.wikipedia.org/wiki/Satisficing scale frontiers - 01 Generous free product scale frontiers - 02 Affordable Paid Product scale frontiers - 03 Teams of all sizes
+reputation management -- REPCOM risk management = be proactive instead of reactive satisficing = satisfy + suffice = good enough even if not optimal https://en.wikipedia.org/wiki/Satisficing scalability -- organisational -- collaboration = bigger team size can no longer efficiently collaborate, ex. merge conflicts, coordination scalability -- organisational -- collaboration = no limiting "gate keeping" core team scalability -- speed = of the product BUT ALSO of developing new features scalability -- technical -- complexity = devs can no longer reason about the code scale frontiers - 01 Generous free product scale frontiers - 02 Affordable Paid Product scale frontiers - 03 Teams of all sizes